TheCheesyWiggle/Crytpo/README.md

-# Crypto
+# Crytpo

-1st attempt at creating a crypto currency
+1st attempt at creating a crytpo currency

-The crypto contains a native lockchain this blockchain stores the transactions between wallets you are also able to generate wallets
+The crytpo contains a native lockchain this lockchain stores the transactions between wallets you are also able to generate wallets